illinois-cs241/illinois-cs241.github.io/_pages/resources.md

 ## Lawrence Angrave

 Lawrence Angrave can often be found on the second floor of Siebel in or near SC2217.
-His office hours are on Tuesdays 11:00-12:00.
+His office hours will be posted here.
 He's also able to answer quick questions before or after lecture.

 ## Graham Carl Evans